All about the Candidature Process

 Following the Invitation Phase, cities which have taken the decision to bid for an Olympic Games enter the official Olympic Candidature Process.
 This spans a period of two years culminating in the Host City Election by the IOC Session.

 Olympic Agenda 2020 has highlighted the need for a shift in the candidature process in order to accommodate different solutions to meet Games needs within different cities’ contexts.
-To enable the IOC has placed even further emphasis on sustainability and legacy.
+To enable this the IOC has placed even further emphasis on sustainability and legacy.
 In addition, the IOC has carried out a thorough review of Games’ needs in order to reinforce alignment between a city’s long-term development plans and the Games, enabling cities to pursue the promotion of sustainable Games solutions and feasible long-term impacts which meet their needs.

 Through the framing of the candidature process as an invitation, the IOC and NOCs/cities will enter into a dialogue.
 This ongoing dialogue and progressive information exchange (allowing course correction for the cities) will be underpinned by periodic opportunities for collaboration, or simply put, touchpoints between the cities and the IOC.
 During all three stages the IOC provides services to every city including specific workshops, learning opportunities and transfer of knowledge.

 Three official submissions by Candidate Cities in line with the three stages of the process form part of a single integrated process which allows work to mature at an appropriate rate with filings to the IOC mapped to a logical series of milestones with staged analysis by the IOC.
 Each stage will address different elements of the cities’ proposals in the context of the inherent nature of each country, region and city.
-During stage 1 and 2 the IOC Evaluation Commission Working Group will analyse the files submitted and provide a dashboard report to the IOC Executive Board.
+During stage 1 and 2 the IOC Evaluation Commission Working Group will analyse the files submitted and provide an update to the IOC Executive Board.
 Following stage 3 the IOC Evaluation Commission analyses the submission and publishes its final report following a site visit to each city.
 After each submission, the IOC Executive Board will confirm the transition of the cities to the next stage.

 To summarise, through the adoption of Olympic Agenda 2020 the IOC and the Olympic Movement have confirmed an openness to different Games value propositions that will deliver great Games for athletes whilst also meeting a city’s/region’s vision and legacy and sustainability goals.